Venezuela postpones inauguration for cancer-stricken Chavez

 The constitution does not specify what happens if the president does not take office on January 10.

-“It’s not my fault you weren’t chosen, don’t take your frustration out on me,” Borges quipped.

-Another opposition deputy complained that during the debate a copy of the constitution was thrown across the chamber from the direction of the Socialist Party’s deputies.
+“Venezuela is not a monarchy.
+Ours is not the Cuban system where power is passed around without an election,” opposition leader Henrique Capriles, who lost to Chavez in the October presidential election, told reporters on Tuesday.

-Chavez’s supporters have held near-daily vigils for his recovery, while opposition activists accuse the president’s allies of a Cuban-inspired manipulation of the situation.
+Supporters have held near-daily vigils for Chavez’s recovery, while opposition activists accuse the president’s allies of a Cuban-inspired manipulation of the situation.

-The mustachioed former bus driver lacks Chavez’s charisma, but he has sought to imitate the president’s style with vituperative attacks on the opposition and televised ribbon-cutting ceremonies.
+The mustachioed former bus driver lacks Chavez’s charisma, but he has sought to imitate the president’s style with rambunctious attacks on the opposition and televised ribbon-cutting ceremonies.

 With the micro-managing Chavez away, major policy decisions in Venezuela, such as a widely expected devaluation of the bolivar currency, appear to be on hold.